Deebo Samuel: 2022 season

 During the 2022 offseason, it was reported that Samuel requested to be traded; however, he reported to training camp and ultimately, on July 31, 2022, signed a three-year, $73.5 million contract extension with $58.1 million guaranteed.

-Against the Los Angeles Rams in Week 4, Samuel had six catches for 115 yards and a touchdown on a 57-yard catch-and-run in the 24–9 win.
-After Week 7 against the Kansas City Chiefs, Samuel reportedly had a hamstring issue.
+Against the Rams in Week 4, Samuel had six catches for 115 yards and a touchdown on a 57-yard catch-and-run in the 24–9 win.
+After Week 7 against the Chiefs, Samuel reportedly had a hamstring issue.
 Head coach Kyle Shanahan called the injury day-to-day.
-This injury ruled Samuel out for Week 8 against the Los Angeles Rams, but Samuel returned after the team’s Week 9 bye.
+This injury ruled Samuel out for Week 8 against the Rams, but Samuel returned after the team's Week 9 bye.
 Against the Tampa Bay Buccaneers in Week 14, Samuel had four catches for 43 yards, including 21 rush yards on 4 rush attempts and a rush touchdown on a 17-yard play.
-However, later on, Samuel injured his ankle and left the game with no return.
-It was later reported he was expected to have a high ankle sprain, which could rule him out for the remainder of the 2022 regular season.
+However, Samuel injured his ankle and left the game with no return.
+It was later reported he may have a high ankle sprain.
+He returned in Week 18.
+He finished the 2022 season with 56 receptions for 632 receiving yards and two receiving touchdowns to go with 42 rushing attempts for 232 rushing yards and three rushing touchdowns.
+He played in the 49ers' three postseason games.
+Samuel recorded six receptions for 133 yards and a receiving touchdown in the Wild Card Round win over the Seahawks.
+He was ranked 61st by his fellow players on the NFL Top 100 Players of 2023.